Lower School Academics

 Milton Academy’s Lower School is a unique and joyful place.
 Through daily interactions with supportive peers and impassioned teachers, our students develop uncommon expertise and confidence in their academic disciplines.
 They explore and initiate, collaborate and take risks together.
 They eagerly master and apply skills toward exciting interdisciplinary projects in every grade.
 Our teachers continuously and collaboratively renew our curriculum to ensure that it is rich and relevant.

 Students learn in Milton’s Lower School at the natural pace of childhood.
 We make play a priority.
 We do not rush content for achievement’s sake; rather, we discover together the depth and value in science, literature, social studies, mathematics, the performing and visual arts, and physical education.
-Children come to a nuanced understand of these subjects—and the connections between them.
+Children come to a nuanced understanding of these subjects—and the connections between them.
 The development of interpersonal skills and self-awareness guides all of our pursuits.
 We practice mutual respect, learning about others and ourselves.
 Every day, we celebrate the many cultures and backgrounds of the children, faculty and families of Milton Academy.

 Our teachers know each child well, and we work together to nurture unique talents, passions and aspirations.
 The Lower School—nested within the K–8 of our K–12 school—enables children to begin developing their own sense of competence, confidence and character.